We Are Your Friends (film): Animation

 A critically noted scene in the film involves animation depicting Cole's PCP hallucinations at a swanky LA art gallery.
 Rotoscoping was used to achieve this effect.

+Soundtrack

 Release

 In November 2014, Warner Bros.
 Pictures acquired the film's North American distribution rights.
 Two weeks later, StudioCanal announced that international distribution had been sold in several markets.
 On April 28, 2015, Warner Bros. set the film for an August 28, 2015 release.
 The film was only released on DVD on November 17, 2015, in North America.
 The Blu-ray was only released in region B (UK, Europe, Oceania, Middle East, Africa) on December 17, 2015.

 Reception

 Box office

 We Are Your Friends grossed $3.6 million in North America and $7.5 million in other territories for a total gross of $11.1 million.

 It made $1.8 million in its opening weekend, finishing 14th at the box office.
 Box Office Mojo reports with a 2,333 theater count, the film grossed an average $758 from each venue, making it the fourth worst debut for a film with a 2,000+ theater average.
 It was surpassed later in the year by Rock the Kasbah ($731 average) and Jem and the Holograms ($570), both of which opened on October 23, 2015.